Announcement

 Pricing

 Total cost will depend on which items you already have or which you'd like me to purchase on your behalf.
 I have access to quite a few 712 yellow tag racks that I can purchase for ~$250 or less and would certainly pass the savings along to you.
-The seal kit is $75 shipped and brand new, genuine bearings from SKF and INA cost a total of $75.
+The seal kit is $80 shipped and brand new, genuine bearings from SKF, NTN and INA cost a total of $120.
 An example cost to rebuild a 712 yellow tag steering rack:

 1. 712 yellow tag steering rack = $250

-I'm not looking to make a living on steering rack rebuilds, just offering this service to those that are looking to rebuild their own racks.
+I'm not looking to make a living on steering rack rebuilds, just offering this service looking for a solution.
 It's definitely a DIY job for anyone that wants to take the time, but for those that don't want to spend the money on the tools required (or have the time to tear down and rebuild) then this is a pretty cost-effective method, IMO.
 Oddly enough, I enjoy the process.
+If you do want to learn more about how to do this yourself I'm happy to walk you through a rebuild and show you the tools used.

 Thanks!